isdsava/FinalProject/README.txt

 1)Special thanks to Gaurav Sobti from the developer group who delivered me from gradle hell

-2)You will need to change the IP address to run the connected tests.
-This if you are using an emulator localhost will do.
+2)You will need to change the IP address to run the connected tests, if you using an emulator changed GCEAsynceTask to 10.0.2.2.
+Also detailed in TODO

 2A) Connected tests task is called zeTest()